intelliware-coe-microservices/moleculer-petstore-lab/modules/deployment-and-resilience.md

 Moleculer provides various mechanisms for Fault tolerance, which we are going to excercise in the next few steps.
 Here is the reference material: [Moleculer Fault Tolerance](https://moleculer.services/docs/0.13/fault-tolerance.html)

-- Enable global retry ploicy in moleculer-config under retryPolicy
+- Enable global retry ploicy in moleculer.config.js under **retryPolicy**
 - Now we need to simulate a retry situation by making some changes to the Pet service , so that when the Order service call is gets a "retriable"
   - you could add this to the Pet service Get pet to simulate that , or use your own way of simulating a retriable error `return this.Promise.reject(new MoleculerRetryableError("retry!"))`